-Our grant-making in public policy focuses on the ongoing development of three organisations – the Institute for Government; the Centre for Cities; and the Centre for Science, Technology & Innovation Policy.
+Our grant-making in public policy focuses on the ongoing development of five activities – the Institute for Government; the Centre for Cities; the Centre for Science, Technology & Innovation Policy; the Policy Links unit; and the Babbage Policy Forum.
 Our support is based on a firm belief that pragmatic, non-partisan institutions can make a real and positive contribution to improving the quality of policy-making in various different areas.

 Gatsby’s founder David Sainsbury was the UK’s Minister of Science and Innovation from July 1998 until November 2006.
 During his time in government he came to feel that politicians and civil servants' attempts to deliver change and best serve the public were being frustrated by outdated and inefficient processes surrounding government.